django/django/docs/topics/channel_layers.rst

 .. warning::

-    **Not for Production Use.** In-memory channel layers operate each process as a seperate layer, which means no cross-process messaging is possible.
-As the core value of channel layers to provide distributed mesaging, in-memory usage will result in sub-optimal performance and data-loss in a multi-instance environment.
+    **Not for Production Use.** In-memory channel layers operate each process as a separate layer, which means no cross-process messaging is possible.
+As the core value of channel layers to provide distributed messaging, in-memory usage will result in sub-optimal performance and data-loss in a multi-instance environment.